Royal Marriages Act 1772: Exemption of the former Edward VIII

-In 1936 the statute His Majesty's Declaration of Abdication Act 1936 specifically excluded Edward VIII from the provisions of this act upon his abdication, allowing him to marry the divorcée, Wallis Simpson.
-The wording of the statute also excluded any issue of the marriage both from being subject to the act, and from the succession to the throne; no marriages or succession rights were ultimately affected by this language, as the Duke and Duchess of Windsor had no children.
+The His Majesty's Declaration of Abdication Act 1936 specifically excluded Edward VIII from the provisions of this act upon his abdication, allowing him to marry the divorcée, Wallis Simpson.
+The wording of the act also excluded any issue of the marriage both from being subject to the act, and from the succession to the throne; no marriages or succession rights were ultimately affected by this language, as the Duke and Duchess of Windsor had no children.

 Perth Agreement

 In October 2011 David Cameron wrote to the leaders of the other Commonwealth realms proposing that the Act be limited to the first six people in line to the throne.
 The leaders approved the proposed change at the Commonwealth Heads of Government Meeting held in Perth, Western Australia.

 The legislation in a number of Commonwealth realms repeals the Royal Marriages Act 1772 in its entirety.
 It was, in the United Kingdom, replaced by the Succession to the Crown Act 2013, which stipulates a requirement for the first six people in the line of succession to obtain the sovereign's consent before marrying in order to remain eligible.
 Subsection 3(5) of the new Act also provides that, except for succession purposes, any marriage that would have been void under the original Act "is to be treated as never having been void" if it did not involve any of the first six people in the line of succession at the time of the marriage; royal consent was never sought or denied; "in all the circumstances it was reasonable for the person concerned not to have been aware at the time of the marriage that the Act applied to it"; and no one has acted on the basis that the marriage is void.
 New Zealand's Royal Succession Act 2013 repealed the Royal Marriages Act and provided for royal consent for the first six people in the line of succession to be granted by the monarch in right of the United Kingdom.